StealLine/DEVOPS_WORKFLOW_MICROSERVICES/README.md

 Same choice as on the app server — Grafana Cloud, self-hosted, or both.

-To send to the **local** Prometheus and Loki running on this same server, uncomment the `local` blocks:
+To send to the **local** Prometheus and Loki running on this same server, uncomment the `local` blocks (or simply change them with your private ip of Tools_Server):

 ```alloy
 loki.write "local" {